 Em is a copy of Hermione Flynn as a digital avatar.
-For Flynn, the creation of Em serves many purposes.
-First as a platform for her performative art to be not only be delivered in digital form but be enacted inside it.
-Secondly, it serves as a tool for collaboration as Em can be a subject of study and examination for other artists as well, Ultimately it is Em that carries out the performative aspect of Flynn’s work through the manipulation of her body and environments in a digital space.
+For Flynn, the creation of Em serves many purposes, first, as a platform for her performative art to be not only delivered in digital form but be enacted inside it.
+Secondly, it serves as a tool for collaboration, as Em can be a subject of study and examination for other artists as well.
+Ultimately, it is Em that carries out the performative aspect of Flynn’s work through the manipulation of her body and environments in a digital space.

 Together, APOLYSIS’ conceptual foreground lies on its experimental approach to photography and image-making – one that is unconcerned with limits from either physical boundaries or even anatomic ones.

 Projects like this are giving more recognition to the emergence of 3D models as hyperreal objects that are redefining the context of reality.
 That 3D modelling is now considered a medium for expressing conceptual works and postmodern thought not only shows how much the technology has grown but also how widely it has become widely accepted into our model of reality.

 From APOLYSIS to the emergence of social media phenom Lil Michaela, it is clear that 3D models, mixed reality and these blurred mediums of real and digital no longer identify a niche subculture in technology circles and academic forums, but one that is emerging in our dominant culture.

 For our audience that is not familiar with your work, who is behind the project, and what inspires you?